-The second type of gas to be mindful of is carbon monoxide
+The second type of gas to be mindful of is

 (CO).
 Your bloodstream absorbs this odorless gas quickly because red blood cells pick it up at a faster pace than they do oxygen.
 If a significant amount of CO is present in the air, your body may start replacing the oxygen in your blood with CO.
 This prevents oxygen from getting into the body, which results in suffocation and eventually leads to death.

 Low-level exposure to carbon monoxide shouldn't be a problem.
 Being exposed to high levels can result in flu-like symptoms, including:

 -- Irregular breathing

 Excessively high levels of exposure can lead to loss of consciousness or even death.

 If the victim has been exposed to low levels of CO, get him/her into fresh air immediately and the problem should reverse itself.